astibal/smithproxy/README.md

 mentioning here full paths how they look inside of container.

 ###### sxy volume
-`/etc/smithproxy/` - all config fules
+`/etc/smithproxy/` - all config rules
   * `smithproxy.cfg` - policies and profiles.
 There is a ton and half of things to play with.
   * `users.cfg` - user databases and realms (disabled by default)